henrybear327/CCU_Scholarship/readme.md

 The only way for adding features and code into the master branch is by pull requests!
 No direct commit on master branch is allowed, because master branch is suppose to be the always-ready demo product branch.

 Here are some instructions that you can follow after cloning the repository locally:
    1. make a `.env` file
    2. generate an app key (`php artisan key:generate`)
    3. run `composer install`
    4. setup database credentials
    5. run migration
-6. setup [ide helper](https://github.com/barryvdh/laravel-ide-helper) if you are using phpstorm
+   6. setup [ide helper](https://github.com/barryvdh/laravel-ide-helper) if you are using phpstorm.
+[Reference](http://oomusou.io/phpstorm/phpstorm-ide-helper/)

 # System notes